 b) Costs incurred during travel to interview, placement events, orientation, US Embassy and airports.

-f) Additional charges are made for optional items such as Baggage Insurance, merchandise and certain return flight options.
-These items can be selected if you wish via your online Camp America account, which is available to you online following acceptance on the programme.
+d) Additional charges are made for optional items such as Baggage Insurance, merchandise and certain return flight options.
+These items can be selected if you wish via your on-line Camp America account, which is available to you online following acceptance on the programme.

-g) Any additional items specified by the camp such as State Police Record checks or additional medical checks.
-Please note that some camps may require immunisations for Hepatitis A or B, Measles, Mumps or TB and any costs incurred are the responsibility of the applicant to comply with these requirements.
+e) Any additional items specified by the camp such as State Police Record checks or additional medical checks.
+Please note that some camps may require immunizations for Hepatitis A or B, Measles, Mumps or TB and any costs incurred are the responsibility of the applicant to comply with these requirements.

 a) Programme payments are due 14 days from the date the charge appears on your online Camp America account.
 You should adhere to deadlines issued via your online Camp America account in order to avoid penalties.